Verbeast2K/zanzi-doc/flwsb-main/README.md

 - In the previous version there was a mistake in the silkscreen.
 Pin "PA09" had to be "PA07".
 This mistake was corrected in the new version.

 # Changes made to the board
 - Three leds were added to the board.
-One led will indicate wheter the power supply is active.
+One led will indicate whether the power supply is active.
 The other two leds were added on the RX and TX lines of the LoraWan module to indicate data transmission.
-- Another type of voltage regulator was used on the new version. instead of the LD1117S33TR voltage regulator the LDL1117S33R was used in this version.
+- Another type of voltage regulator was used on the new version.
+Instead of the LD1117S33TR voltage regulator the LDL1117S33R was used in this version.
 The new voltage regulator has a wider range of input voltages and has a lower quiescent current.

 # New schematic
 ![FLWSB](assets/FLWSB-SAMDaaNo21.svg 'Figuur 1: New schematic of the FLWSB')